CLOUDS INCREASE THIS AFTERNOON, SPOTTY SHOWERS POSSIBLE

 Your First Alert Weather Forecast:

-Another mostly cloudy day is on tap for Tuesday.
-Spotty rain showers could develop, especially northeast of Green Bay.
-Highs in the 40s to low 50s should be the general rule but it won’t be as windy.
-Some frost could develop again Tuesday night/Wednesday morning if skies clear out.
+A cloudy day is on tap for Tuesday.
+Spotty rain showers could develop, especially north of Green Bay.
+Highs in the upper 40s and lower 50s should be the general rule.
+Winds won’t be as strong, but some gusts of 15-20 mph are possible.
+Skies may clear to some degree at night, so patchy frost could develop Tuesday night/Wednesday morning.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).